Bri Lauren Shows Off Her Booty In Red Thong Panties & Knee-High Socks

 In the stunning snap, Bri looked like a total smokeshow as she opted for a skintight white crop top.
 The garment featured long sleeves that clung to her lean arms and busty chest.

 She added a pair of red thong panties as well.
-The lingerie was pulled high over her narrow hips as they hugged her teeny waist tightly and accentuated her round booty.
+The lingerie was pulled high over her curvy hips as they hugged her slim waist and accentuated her round booty.
 Her flat tummy and impressive abs were also on full display.
 She accessorized the style with a pair of knee-high socks that matched her skimpy top.

-Bri sat on her knees in front of a white backdrop.
-She wrapped both of her arms around her midsection and arched her back.
-Her pert posterior was pushed outward and her knees were bent.
-She leaned forward slightly and turned her head toward camera as she wore a bright smile on her face.
+Bri sat back on her heels in front of a white backdrop.
+She wrapped both arms over her midsection and arched her back.
+Her pert posterior was pushed outward as she leaned forward slightly and turned her head toward camera, wearing a bright smile on her face.

-In the caption of the post, Bri asked her followers if she is the only person who lounges around house without any pants on. she also geotagged her location as East Lansing, Michigan.
+In the caption of the post, Bri wondered if she is the only person who lounges around the house without any pants on. she also geotagged her location as East Lansing, Michigan.

-Her long, blond hair was parted to the side.
-The locks were styled in loose waves that hung down her back and tumbled over both of her shoulders.

 "WOW!!
 So cute!!" one follower stated.